Re-framing the classification of ideals in noncommutative tensor-triangular geometry: Introduction

-However, all hope for a classification theorem mirroring the commutative case was lost when Huang--Vashaw dropped a bombshell \cite{HV25}: an example of a monoidal-triangulated category $\catK$ whose thick $\otimes$-ideals are parametrized by the \textit{specialization-closed} subsets of $\Spc(\catK)$, which in this example is a set strictly larger than the collection of Thomason subsets of $\Spc(\catK)$.
-Suddenly, the picture of how classification should look, or if it was always possible, had become rather murky.
+However, all hope for a classification theorem mirroring the commutative case was lost when Huang--Vashaw dropped a bombshell \cite{HV25}: an example of a monoidal-triangulated category $\catK$ whose (semiprime) thick $\otimes$-ideals are parametrized by the \textit{specialization-closed} subsets of $\Spc(\catK)$, which in this example is a set strictly larger than the collection of Thomason subsets of $\Spc(\catK)$.
+Suddenly, the picture of how classification should look, or even if it was always possible, was rather murky.

 Back in time, a lattice-theoretic point of view was brewing, as first suggested by Buan--Krause--Solberg \cite{BKS07} and later developed in an algebro-geometric context by Koch--Pitsch \cite{KP17}.
 The key insight is that in the tensor-triangular settings, the Hochster dual $\Spc(\catK)^\vee$ of the Balmer spectrum is the spectral space corresponding to the the \emph{coherent frame} of radical thick $\otimes$-ideals via Stone duality, an antiequivalence between certain topological spaces and frames \cite{Sto39}.
 Classification of radical thick $\otimes$-ideals is therefore a consequence of the duality.
 Gratz--Stevenson \cite{GS23} and Krause \cite{K23, Kra24} extended the lattice theory point of view further, demonstrating its potential use in wider contexts, such as tensor-\textit{exact} geometry and noncommutative tensor-triangular geometry (although \cite{BKS07} already had sown the noncommutative seeds).
-This perspective has been adopted in practical contexts recently \cite{Aok23, MR23, BGLS26}.
+This perspective has been adopted in practical contexts recently, see e.g., \cite{Aok23, BGLS26}.

 In this paper, we further harness Stone duality to settle the following looming classification questions of noncommutative tensor-triangular geometry: